Can you do affiliate marketing without showing your face?

 6. YouTube Automation Channel

-YouTube Automation allows you to run a fully operational channel with minimal effort and never need to show your face.
+Automation with YouTube affiliate marketing allows you to run a fully operational channel faceless with minimal effort.

 Just because it’s primarily videos…